-Books and supplies are not included in the tuition and fees schedule listed above.
-Books and supplies may be purchased at the school.
+Books and supply costs vary and are not included in the tuition and fees schedule listed above.
+They are included as an estimated cost on your enrollment agreement.
+Books and supplies are available for purchase at the school.
 A student's cost of books and supplies will vary each module depending upon classes being taken and the books and supplies required for each course.
 Textbooks and supplies are purchased by the student and become the property of the student.
 The school does not require students to purchase their books or supplies at the school bookstore.
+Students who have available Financial Aid funds may use those funds to purchase books and supplies at the campus bookstore.
 The cost of these items is non-refundable.